netdata/netdata/docs/tasks/setup/sign-in-to-netdata.md

 ## Introduction

-Welcome the Netdata solution.
-The first step starts by creating an account.
+Welcome to Netdata.
+With our easy to use suite of monitoring and troubleshooting tools and functions, you can maximize control and insight into your infrastructure right away, just by signing up.
+It's really that simple.

 ## Steps

 1. Visit the [app.netdata.cloud](app.netdata.cloud) website.
 2. Sign up via your Google account, GitHub account or your email provider.

 ## Troubleshooting

-If you are running into problem with your sign up, open a ticker in our [community forum](community.netdata.cloud) or contact us `support@netdata.cloud`.
+If you are running into problem with your sign up, open a ticket in our [community forum](community.netdata.cloud) or contact us `support@netdata.cloud`.